mpat8121/portfolio/content/blog/adding-rollbar-error-tracking-to-ionic-angular.md

 export const RollbarService = new InjectionToken<Rollbar>("rollbar");
 ```

 The type of Rollbar is an interface, which means we can't inject it into our app in standard ways.
 In order to use it properly, we need to use an [InjectionToken](https://angular.io/api/core/InjectionToken#description) instead.
-This allows us to assign the value of Rollbar to a token which can be injected into our components and services.
+This allows us to assign the value of Rollbar to a token that can be injected into our components and services.

 ```javascript
 @Injectable({